-The function reads all of the fingerprints and identifiers from reader and stores them into an in-memory chemfp.arena.FingerprintArena data structure which supports fast similarity searches.
+The function reads all of the fingerprints and identifers from reader and stores them into an in-memory chemfp.arena.FingerprintArena data structure which supports fast similarity searches.

-If reader is a string or has a read attribute then it will be passed to the chemfp.open() function and the result used as the reader.
+If reader is a string, the None object, or has a read attribute then it, the format, and allow\mmap will be passed to the chemfp.open() function and the result used as the reader.
 If that returns a FingerprintArena then the reorder and alignment parameters are ignored and the arena returned.